 At the base of Pão de Açúcar (Sugar Loaf Mountain), this wide 2km trail skirts along the edge of the mountain with rainforest on one side and the wave-battered rocks on the other side.
 A favorite of walkers and joggers, the trail also has some wildlife-watching opportunities – keep an eye out for the marmosets commonly spotted here.

 10. Igreja de Nossa Senhora da Glória do Outeiro

 Rio is packed with stunning colonial churches, a testament to its pivotal status during the early colonial days, when the Portuguese royal family, fleeing Napoleon, set up court here in 1807 and fell in love with the city (even declaring Rio the capital of the United Kingdom of Portugal, Brazil and the Algarves).
-This baroque beauty, dating from 1739, was a favourite of the Portuguese royals, and has lovely details, including fine azulejos (Portuguese tiles) and an elaborately carved altar.
-From its majestic perch atop the Glória neighbourhood, the church offers sublime views overlooking Guanabara Bay.
+This baroque beauty, dating from 1739, was a favorite of the Portuguese royals, and has lovely details, including fine azulejos (Portuguese tiles) and an elaborately carved altar.
+From its majestic perch atop the Glória neighborhood, the church offers sublime views overlooking Guanabara Bay.